 Mauldin is located in south-central Greenville County, in Upstate South Carolina.
 The market area for the proposed development is that part of southern Greenville County that is focused on the US 276 corridor, south of Interstate 85, as defined by several census tracts.
-This area is centered on the site of the proposed development and extends up to an approximately three-to-eight mile hinterland.
+This area is centered on the site of the proposed development and extends up to an approximately three-to-six mile hinterland.
+The area is focused on the community of Mauldin and includes the northern portion of Simpsonville.
+The area excludes neighboring and potentially competing communities such as Greenville, in particular.
+The area constitutes the geographic area immediately adjacent to the site and extends to all locations of relatively similar character, and with residents, or potential residents, likely to be interested in the project.